Program Directors

 [email protected]

 Dr. Meisel has a research program that has been federally-funded for over three decades.
 In that capacity he has trained high school students, undergraduates, graduate students and postdoctoral fellows.
 He is also a mentor for junior faculty at the University of Minnesota.
-In addition to Diversifying CNS, Dr. Meisel is a Program Director for an NINDS-funded summer undergraduate R25 research initiative that is in its 10th year.
+Dr. Meisel is a Program Director for an NINDS-funded summer undergraduate R25 research initiative that is in its 15th year.

 Mermelstein